vasishtanj/people_detection_heatmap/README.md

 # People Detection with Heat Map
 This application is based off of the [Store Aisle Monitor Python](https://github.com/intel-iot-devkit/store-aisle-monitor-python).
-However, this implementation does not require Azure cloud storage.
-This is so that users who don't have an Azure account can easily and quickly run and demonstrate or use this application.
+However, this implementation does not require Azure cloud storage, so that that users who don't have an Azure account can easily and quickly run this application.

 ## Running
 Follow all necessary steps for Requirements and Setup in [Store Aisle Monitor Python](https://github.com/intel-iot-devkit/store-aisle-monitor-python)